 We understand that doing a work experience placement might be a bit daunting, but your tutors will spend time in the classroom preparing you for it, including important employability skills such as timekeeping, communication and appearance, as well as providing information on financial support available to help with travel costs.

-Where possible, your work experience co-ordinator will visit you during your placement to talk to your employer about how you are getting on,
+Where possible, your work experience co-ordinator will visit you during your placement to talk to your employer about how you are getting on.

-Our students have benefitted from work placements in a wide range of companies – including small local businesses with just a few staff, public sector bodies employing thousands of people, and large international organisations with employees all across the world – and whatever size the company, each placement offers a real-life insight into working in the relevant industry.
+Our students have benefited from work placements in a wide range of companies – including small local businesses with just a few staff, public sector bodies employing thousands of people, and large international organisations with employees all across the world – and whatever size the company, each placement offers a real-life insight into working in the relevant industry.

 Remember, work experience is a fantastic opportunity to demonstrate your skills, enhance your learning and gain industry knowledge from those already working in the sector – all of which will look great on your personal statement or CV when you’re applying to university or for a job in the future.